needle-tools/procedural-stochastic-texturing/package/Readme.md

 - use `tex2DStochastic(_BaseMap, _Blend, IN.uv_BaseMap)` instead of `tex2D(_BaseMap, IN.uv_BaseMap)` (`_Blend` can be a property or just 1.0)

 ## Known Issues

-- the texture sampler is always taken from the "_BaseMap" prorperty, since ShaderGraph doesn't allow using the actual texture's sampler right now.
-Make sure you have a texture property that's called "_BaseMap".

 - some shader errors are logged on first import (mismatch between Built-In and SRP shader macros).
 Shouldn't affect functionality.
 If someone knows how to properly ifdef/macro this, help would be appreciated.